matous-volf/political-leaning-prediction/readme.md

 ## Docs

-The documents describing the methodology and results are stored in the [docs](docs) directory.
+The complete results of all our measurements are stored in the [results](results) directory.

 ## Analysis